-The OFA will continue to work with the Ontario Pensions Board (OPB), Ministries of Finance, Government and Consumer Services and the Treasury Board Secretariat on advancing cost effective options including required legislative changes for managing the assets of various pension plans currently within the Consolidated Revenue Fund.
+The OFA continues to work with the Ontario Pensions Board (OPB), Ministries of Finance, Government and Consumer Services and the Treasury Board Secretariat on advancing cost effective options including required legislative changes for managing the assets of various pension plans currently within the Consolidated Revenue Fund.
 The initiative has the potential to unlock interest on debt savings.

 The OFA will continue to collaborate with other provinces to work with the Public Sector Accounting Board (PSAB) to address collective concerns with regard to the PSAB Financial Instruments standard.
-Initial meetings with PSAB indicate a willingness for change and the OFA will assume a leadership role with the support of the borrowing communities of the other provinces in crafting appropriate amendments to the standard.
+Ontario has assumed a leadership role in this process and the OFA on behalf of Ontario and with the support of all the major provinces is moving forward with presenting its concerns on this standard to PSAB.